JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-ENGINEER-NANODEGREE-project1.Finding-Lane-Lines/README_for_portfolio.md

 ## 1. Abstract

-The object of the project is finding lanes at driving car videos
+The purpose of this project is finding lanes at driving car videos

-There are some conditions to pass the project

-1. Use Canny edge detection

-2. Use Hough transform

-3. Draw straight lines on detected lines
+First of all, I assumed car is on the center of lanes

+So I focused on finding lanes on masked image that is cropping both sides

+There used many method to find lanes effectively

+I converted RGB image to grayscale, and used Gaussian blur, Canny edge detection, Hough transform

+And finally draw lines on original image

-4. Apply final function to video
+Final output is converted to video